 Jennie Joseph is a well respected health advocate for women and newborn babies.
-A British-trained midwife, Jennie has become one of the world’s most respected midwives and authorities on women’s health: healthy pregnancies, healthy deliveries and healthy babies.
-She’s become a true advocate for systematic reform that puts women and babies first in healthcare; before profit, convenience and the numerous reasons America trails other developed nations in healthy births.
+A British-trained midwife, Jennie has become one of the world’s most respected midwives and authorities on maternal health: healthy pregnancies, healthy deliveries, healthy postpartum and healthy babies.
+She’s become a true advocate for systematic reform that puts women, babies and families first in healthcare; before profit, convenience and the numerous societal reasons America trails other developed nations in safe maternity care.

 Jennie is the founder and president of Commonsense Childbirth Inc. and the creator of The JJ Way®, a common sense methodology designed to support the childbearing population and the people who care for them.
-She moved to the United States in 1989 and began a journey that has culminated in the formation of an innovative maternal child healthcare system, markedly improving birth outcomes for thousands of women and babies, especially those in what she calls ‘materno-toxic zones’ in the USA.
+She moved to the United States in 1989 and began a journey that has culminated in the formation of this innovative maternal child healthcare system, markedly improving birth outcomes for thousands of women and babies, especially those in what she calls ‘materno-toxic zones’ in the USA.

 Jennie has pressed for linkages and collaboration with other public and private agencies in an effort to maintain continuity of care for the safety of her clients but also in order to bridge the gap between America’s maternity care practitioners.
 She has developed and administers perinatal professional training and certification programs to address the health care provider shortage, diversify the maternal child health (MCH) workforce and address persistent racial and class disparities in birth outcomes.
 There are both quantitative and qualitative studies underway regarding Jennie’s work as well as continuous reviews of the impact of her clinical and educational programs.
-Jennie’s model of health care, The JJ Way®
+Jennie’s model of health care, The JJ Way®, provides an evidence-based system to deliver MCH services which improve health, reduce costs and produce better outcomes all round.

-Jennie firmly believes in patient-centered, woman-centered care and works tirelessly to support the systems, providers and agencies charged with delivering that type of care.
-“Until women and their loved ones feel that they have enough knowledge and agency to be part of the decisions around their care and until they have access to the education and support that they are lacking, they will continue to be at risk.”-Jennie Joseph.
+In the meantime this quote by Jennie sums it up – “Until women and their loved ones feel that they have enough knowledge and agency to be part of the decisions around their care, and until they have access to the education and support that they are lacking, they will continue to be at risk.”